reegis/reegis/docs/high_level.rst

 To validate the function the results have been compared to data from the Federal Network Agency (BNetzA).
 The following plot shows the results of reegis on the left and the data from the BNetzA on the right.
+Some of the differences between reegis and BNetzA are caused by the different methods.
+Power plants that were put into operation in the given year are taken only partly into account, proportional to the running time in the given year.
+Typically renewable power plants are mainly build in the second have of the year.
+The BNetzA take all powerplants into account that were build until a specific dead line.
+For an energy model of the year 2014 the reegis method makes more sense.

 .. image:: _files/compare_power_plants_reegis_bnetza.svg
   :width: 700